strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 In distributed systems like Kafka, any component can fail independently and you have to deal with this fact.
 For example, a broker may crash or a network failure may happen while the producer is sending a message to a topic.

-Depending on the configuration, you can have three different delivery semantics:
+Depending on the configuration and application logic, you can have three different delivery semantics:

 - **at-most-once**: the producer does not retry when there is a timeout or error (data loss risk)
 - **at-least-once**: the producer retries but the broker can fail after writing but before sending the ack (duplicate messages risk)